quartznet/quartznet/docs/documentation/quartz-3.x/configuration/reference.md

 ### `quartz.scheduler.threadName`

 Can be any string that is a valid name for the main scheduler thread.
 If this property is not specified, the thread will receive the scheduler’s name ("quartz.scheduler.instanceName") plus an the appended string '_QuartzSchedulerThread'.

 ### `quartz.scheduler.makeSchedulerThreadDaemon`

 A boolean value ('true' or 'false') that specifies whether the main thread of the scheduler should be a daemon thread or not.
-See also the `quartz.scheduler.makeSchedulerThreadDaemon` property for tuning the `DefaultThreadPool` if that is the thread pool implementation you are using (which is most likely the case).
+See also the `quartz.scheduler.makeSchedulerThreadDaemon` property for tuning the `DefaultThreadPool` if that is the thread pool implementation you are using.
+(which is most likely the case).

 ### `quartz.scheduler.idleWaitTime`

 Is the amount of time in milliseconds that the scheduler will wait before re-queries for available triggers when the scheduler is otherwise idle.
 Normally you should not have to 'tune' this parameter, unless you’re using XA transactions, and are having problems with delayed firings of triggers that should fire immediately.
-Values less than 5000 ms are not recommended as it will cause excessive database querying.
+Values less than 5000ms are not recommended as it will cause excessive database querying.
 Values less than 1000 are not legal.

 ### `quartz.scheduler.typeLoadHelper.type`